James Conner Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- Against the Cowboys, Conner's 22 rushing yards in his one career matchup are 12.5 fewer than his over/under in Sunday's game.
+- Conner's 22 rushing yards in his one career matchup against the Cowboys are 12.5 fewer yards than his over/under in Sunday's game.

-- Conner did not have a touchdown run in that outing against the Cowboys.
+- Conner did not have a touchdown run in that game against the Cowboys.

-- The Cowboys have the NFL's 12th-ranked defense against the run, giving up 109.5 yards per game.
+- The Cowboys have the NFL's 12th-ranked defense against the run, surrendering 109.5 yards per game.

-- The Cowboys have given up 12 rushing touchdowns, seventh in the league.
+- Conner and the Cardinals will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).

 Recent Performances